bin16/Examination/DCC_END.md

 > *ppt-3 (5/48)*

 ##### SMTP (The Simple Mail Transfer Protocol)
-> The Simple Mail Transfer Protocol (SMTP) is the standard protocol that a mail transfer program uses SMTP can be characterized as:
+> SMTP (The Simple Mail Transfer Protocol) is the standard protocol that a mail transfer program uses SMTP can be characterized as:
 - Follows a stream paradigm (TCP)
 - Uses textual control messages